silvalab/AdvIonChannelMMOptimizer/README.md

 # Advanced Ion Channel Markov Model Optimizer

-This is the main directory for the program with necessary files required run a sample K+ conductance voltage optimization.

-*NOTE: The software utilizes the Intel MKL libraries for matrix multiplication, addition, etc. Please be sure to download the libraries and amend the sample Makefile appropriately.
-See the Makefile section for more information*
+## Run a Containerized Sample K+ GV Optimization

+  - Download and install Docker for your operating system. https://www.docker.com/get-started
+  - To verify your installation was successful, execute:
+      - docker run hello-world

+  -  If successfull, run:
+      - docker pull mangoldk/silvalabwustl:k_sample_opt2
+      - docker run mangoldk/silvalabwustl:k_sample_opt2

 ## Quickstart Guide for Running on Your Own Cluster
   - Download all files
   - Install Intel MKL libraries.
 Update paths in Makefile and job.sh.
   - run "make"
   - run "./job.sh 3 3 10 test"
+*NOTE: The software utilizes the Intel MKL libraries for matrix multiplication, addition, etc. Please be sure to download the libraries and amend the sample Makefile appropriately.
+See the Makefile section for more information*

 ## Folders/File Explanations: